-The Nutrition Plan must also include: M 8 Specifications for a diet that is adjusted as appropriate to the age and breed of the cattle in order to promote balanced nutrition.
-In all cases, nutritional maintenance through feeding of quality forage, mineral concentrates, etc. must be provided to maintain good health.
-Cattle must not be maintained in an environment that is likely to predispose them to nutrient deficiency.
-Managers must be aware of any mineral deficiencies to correct these as appropriate. ☐ Yes ☐ No ☐ N/A /3 Specification that changes in the type and quantity of feed must be introduced gradually in order to limit the risks of digestive problems such as acidosis. □ N/A Adult cattle must be provided with a supplemental source of fiber to promote rumination.
+The Nutrition Plan must also include: Specifications for a diet that is adjusted as appropriate to the age and breed of the cattle in order to promote balanced nutrition.
+In all cases, nutritional maintenance through feeding of quality forage, mineral concentrates, etc. must be provided to maintain good health. М8 Cattle must not be maintained in an environment that is likely to predispose them to nutrient deficiency.
+Managers must be aware of any mineral deficiencies to correct these as appropriate. ☐ Yes ☐ No ☐ N/A /3 Specification that changes in the type and quantity of feed must be introduced gradually in order to limit the risks of digestive problems such as acidosis.
+Adult cattle must be provided with a supplemental source of fiber to promote rumination.
 The fiber must be of such quality and length as to stimulate rumination and help avoid acidosis by aiding in proper digestion.
-The Nutrition Plan must also include: ☐ Feed records that have been retained for at least one year, including: Identification of feed mill and whether major or minor source of feed; and ☐ Yes М9 Feed constituents/ feed concentrates (minerals/amino acids, etc.) used at each site. □ No □ N/A /3 A written record of the feed ingredients, and the inclusion rate of compound feeds and feed supplements; Records from the feed supplier with a statement of compliance that feed ingredients meet all FDA requirements for feed safety.
+The Nutrition Plan must also include: Feed records that have been retained for at least one year, including: Identification of feed mill and whether major or minor source of feed; and ☐ Yes М9 ☐ Feed constituents/ feed concentrates (minerals/amino acids, etc.) used at each site. □ No □ N/A /3 A written record of the feed ingredients, and the inclusion rate of compound feeds and feed supplements; Records from the feed supplier with a statement of compliance that feed ingredients meet all FDA requirements for feed safety.
 Lighting ☐ Yes M10 Adequate lighting, whether natural or artificial, fixed or portable, must be available to enable cattle and facilities/equipment to be thoroughly inspected at any time. □ No □ N/A /3

-Herd F lealth Plan en Herd Health Plan (HHP) must be available at the main office.
-This plan must in Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the HHP; and The HHP must be annually updated; Records of vaccination protocols and any vaccinations; , , Identification of the animal(s); The type of treatment and reason for the treatment; , The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that V BAAA antibiotics, antiparasitics, and antifungals must only be used therapeutically Yes IOF M11 as prescribed by the herd veterinarian; No /25 Therapeutic use must be for individual animals OR for specific groups of N/A animals only when specified by the herd veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Beef Cattle Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and 3 3 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 Neither beta-agonists nor antibiotics (except ionophores) may be used to increase feed efficiency or growth. ı included look differency of growth.
+Hord L lealth Plan en Herd Health Plan (HHP) must be available at the main office.
+This plan must in Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the HHP; andThe HHP must be annually updated; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that Yes M11 antibiotics, antiparasitics, and antifungals must only be used therapeutically No /25 as prescribed by the herd veterinarian; N/A Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the herd veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Beef Cattle Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and Targets for other aspects of herd health.
+Neither beta-agonists nor antibiotics (except ionophores) may be used to increase feed efficiency or growth. policy.
 Treatment must never be withheld to maintain an antibiotic-free production Animals must be given appropriate treatment, including antibiotics, if prescri bed by the flock veterinarian, regardless of antibiotic-free production policy.